ASSERT-KTH/slumps/README.md

 ## Souper new features

 We add some features/options to Souper.
-The included features are listed below
+The included features are listed below.

-- **souper-subset**: Specify the candidates to be applied, for example
+- **souper-subset**: Based on the candidate indexes, specify the candidates to be applied, for example
 ```-souper-subset=1,2,3,4``` or ```-souper-subset=0,3```

-- **souper-valid-count**: Search for optimizations without replacing
+- **souper-valid-count**: Search for succesful optimizations without replacing

 - **souper-redis-host**: Host for redis
 - **souper-redis-pass**: Password for redis connection